 Tip #3: Tone

 One of the most important tips to give the writer is to ensure that she develops a tone once she has chosen the type of story to write.
 Whether it is a comedy, a tragedy, fiction or non-fiction, it does not matter.
-What does matter is allowing the characters and plot to tell the story to the reader, so develop them fully and use a tone that remains consistent to support them.
+What does matter is allowing the characters and plot to tell the story to the reader.
+So, be sure to develop them fully and use a tone that remains consistent to support your story.
 Moreover, using a consistent tone along the way will make the story more appealing and more relatable, too.

 Indeed, in-depth story writing instruction encourages student writers to use their imagination and further their creativity.
 By doing so they will no doubt create a story that is very engaging and entertaining.

 Until next time, write on…